 My work in procreative ethics focuses on the ethics of creating human life and on parental rights and responsibilities.

-- “Creation Theory: Do Genetic Ties Matter?”
-In Permissible Progeny, ed.
+“Creation Theory: Do Genetic Ties Matter?”
+By Elizabeth Brake, in Permissible Progeny, ed.
 S. Hannan, S. Brennan, and R. Vernon (New York: Oxford University Press, 2015).

-- “Willing Parents: A Voluntarist Account of Parental Role Obligations.”
-In Procreation and Parenthood, ed.
+- “Willing Parents: A Voluntarist Account of Parental Role Obligations,” by Elizabeth Brake, in Procreation and Parenthood, ed.
 David Archard and David Benatar (Oxford: Oxford University Press, 2010): 151-177.

-One influential argument for abortion suggests that women are not morally responsible for fetuses they conceive if they have taken appropriate precautions.
-But wouldn’t this same reasoning apply to men who take appropriate precautions, yet despite their precautions father a child?
+One defense of abortion argues that women are not morally responsible for fetuses if they have taken precautions (contraception).
+But doesn’t the same reasoning apply to men who, despite precautions, father a child?
 This article examines the conditions for men’s reproductive autonomy.